 One of the many great things about doing Anthony Around Town is that, hopefully, you the reader have an opportunity to hear the story of a different member of your peers every week.
 That’s always a lot of fun!
 Moreover, I also love giving you all a chance to get to know a little bit more about my (Anthony Crosby) story throughout the growth of this blog because I not only have a desire for you to read my work every week but to get to know the guy behind the keyboard more personally as well.
 Which, hopefully, will heighten your enjoyment of these pieces.

 With that being said, as some of you may know, Elko has become my adopted home over the last seven or so years.
-When I moved to this town during the Summer of 2011, my entire life could (and did) fit into my tiny red Lanos Daweoo.
+When I moved to this town during the Summer of 2011, my entire life could (and did) fit into my tiny red Lanos Daweoo car.
 I had relationships here before making the trek but no immediate family or anything of that nature.
 Fast forward a couple of months after coming over from Reno, I needed a place to live as I was looking to get established.
 Now, this may not be the safest way to go about doing this I admit, but I hoped on Rudy Want Ads and found a couple with a room to rent in their Spring Creek house.
-I had never met this couple before but within what felt like a day, I was sleeping under their roof.
-And honestly, I cannot for the life of me remember the name of that couple, but I really enjoyed my time with them.
-They were kind, generous, and practically played a big role in where I am today.
+I had never met this couple before, but within what felt like a day, I was sleeping under their roof.
+Honestly, I cannot for the life of me remember the name of that couple, but I enjoyed my time with them.
+They were kind, generous, and practically played a significant role in where I am today.
 So, to the wonderful couple I’m referring to if you’re reading this… thank you for opening up your home to a random kid from Reno for a couple of months.
 Spending time living with you was my first real experience with the town of Spring Creek.
-Although I “live in town” now, I really enjoyed/enjoy my time out there.
-I mean the view you all have out there, it can’t be beat!
+Although I live “in town” now, I really enjoyed/enjoy my time out there.
+I mean the view you all have out there can’t be beat!
 I love you, Spring Creek!
-And I know our guest this week does as well.
+Also, I know our guest this week does as well.